Home » Casing » Expandable Casing Mechanism, Application, Pros & Cons

 • Known conditions that require multiple casing strings for a well before it has been started.

-In the first case, the sizes and depths already are selected through casing design, and one or more strings may be set before the need for an additional string arises.
-Unexpected bore-hole stability or pressure problems may require an additional string that was not originally planned for in the casing setting depth design.
-Another problem of similar nature is the possibility that a planned casing string may stick (pipe sticking problem) before reaching its planned depth and thereby necessitate an additional string.
-In these cases, an additional casing string or casing liner must be set and the final casing string at total depth will be smaller than desired unless some contingency was included in the original plan to allow for such an event.
+Another problem of a similar nature is the possibility that a planned casing string may stick (pipe sticking problem) before reaching its planned depth and thereby necessitate an additional string.
+In these cases, an additional casing string or casing liner must be set, and the final casing string at total depth will be smaller than desired unless some contingency was included in the original plan to allow for such an event.

-Expandable Pipe Then Casing
+Expandable Pipe, Then Casing

-Now, the seamless pipe can be used and is being used in some expandable applications other than casing, but the wall thickness must be very carefully determined to within close tolerances.
-You can imagine the results of the expansion process if the wall thickness is not uniform before the expansion; that is, most of the expansion takes place in the portions where the wall thickness already is the thinnest.
+Now, the seamless pipe can be used and is being used in some expandable applications other than casing, but the wall thickness must be very carefully determined to be within close tolerances.
+You can imagine the results of the expansion process if the wall thickness is not uniform before the expansion; that is, most of the expansion takes place in the portions where the wall thickness is already the thinnest.

 Expansion Process

-Two basic processes are used for expanding pipe, and they essentially are the same two processes that have been around for more than 40 years, since the first internal casing patches were introduced.
+Two basic processes are used for expanding pipe, and they essentially are the same two processes that have been around for more than 40 years since the first internal casing patches were introduced.
 Of course, they have seen considerable improvement since that introduction.

 • The other process employs a roller-type device that expands the casing from the top down, using a tapered device with rollers that expand the casing as the device is rotated with a work string.